Who benefits from physiotherapy?

 Appointments usually take 30 minutes, depending on your treatment plan.

 It is recommended that you bring shorts and a vest top, or clothes that allow the therapist to easily examine you.
 In some instances, for example back pain, you may need to undress down to your underwear.
 Towels will be provided for the clients' modesty until the practitioner starts their examination.

 Should I have medical notes and x-rays at hand?

 A completed pre-assessment questionnaire and any relevant information about your condition will help the physiotherapist make an informed assessment, so if possible please bring this along with you.

 How do I know if a Physiotherapist is fully qualified?

 All Chartered Physiotherapists have undergone the required training and passed the necessary exams to enable them to practice.
 They will have the letters MCSP and HPC after their names showing that they are also registered.
 The Optispine therapy team will be pleased to show you their certificates and registration documents.
 Alternatively when you know the name of the physiotherapist that will be treating you, you can look up their registration on the HPC website.

 What are your payment terms?

 Payment is made after each consultation either by cheque or cash.
-If authorisation is gained from an insurer / solicitor / case manager we can invoice them directly for your treatment.

 What can I do if I do have a complaint?